Check the winter Timetable

 Beach Haven, Rangitoto Island, Rotoroa Island and Tiritiri Matangi Island), please check in

-and/or purchase your tickets at the Information Centre/Ticket Office at Pier 2 before heading
+and/or purchase your tickets at the i-SITE Visitor Information Centre before heading over to Pier 13.

 Even during the winter months, our island destinations are very popular.
 For Coromandel,